 Indoor plants are always a question for many of us because we don’t have the time to care them properly in order to grow happily in our space.
 This becomes even more difficult if our space lacks light generally or some hours of the day.

 I have this issue on my home desk and I haven’t found a solution yet.
-In my unsuccessful list of office desk plants, there were one little dracaena marginal, a crassula ovate, a bonsai ficus ginseng, a small succulent plant, and my last attempt, a small tree with pink flowers that I can’t remember its name.
+In my unsuccessful list of office desk plants, there was one little dracaena marginal, a Crassula ovate, a bonsai ficus ginseng, a small succulent plant, and my last attempt, a small tree with pink flowers that I can’t remember its name.
 Now that I count them, it sounds a little weird… Yet, most of these plants, when they started “feeling” uncomfortable in my desk, they were moved out in our balcony and there they “lived happily ever after” … !!!
 Here, I gathered ten low light and low maintenance plants for your office desk.
 My next attempt I think that it would be a spider plant.
 And, of course, there is always the solution to buy one nearly natural plant if you don’t want plants inside your home, anyway.

 1. Spider plant.